IsaacXNG/CryptoArbitrage/README.md

-Negative cycle detection with edge-weighted digraphs.
+Negative cycle detection with edge-weighted digraphs in order to detect arbitrage opportunities.

 I will clean this up later, but for now modify the code manually to adjust the parameters.
 Default size is n=25 cryptocurrencies.